 British National Karate Championships 2009

-The squad of 11 North west academy students set out on the 5th September to the Meadow Bank Stadium in Edinburgh to take part in the official British Karate Federation Championships.
+The squad of 11 North west Karate Academy students set out on the 5th September to the Meadow Bank Stadium in Edinburgh to take part in the official British Karate Federation Championships.

-The day started perfect with the team kata Luke Scott, Zach Scott, Alex Hodge taking Gold in the team kata with a stunning performance.
+The day started perfect with Luke Scott, Zach Scott and Alex Hodge taking Gold in the team kata with a stunning performance.
 Making them the current English and British Champions.

 Junior and Cadet World Championships 2009

-The fouth and final stage for selections for the Junior and Cadet World Championships in Morocco in November 2009
+The fourth and final stage for selections for the Junior and Cadet World Championships in Morocco in November 2009

-Zach won over his category +70kg 14-15yrs each stage consisted of training under the watchful eye of the England Coach Wayne Otto OBE who hold 9 Senior World Titles
+Zach won over his category +70kg 14-15yrs each stage consisted of training under the watchful eye of the England Coach Wayne Otto OBE who holds 9 Senior World Titles

 Zach has been doing Karate for 9 years and trains 6 days a week and is totally dedicated to his sport.